The College of Medicine Medical Student Research Project Guidelines

 It is the responsibility of research advisor to provide guidance as well as intellectual and material support for MSR projects.
 Medical students should not be sent on low-yield "fishing trips" or asked to develop new methodologies.
 MSR projects should be thoroughly discussed by the student and advisor so that they agree upon the project goals, a realistic timetable, and division of responsibilities, all of which should be described in the MSR Proposal.
 Considerations such as clearance of the project by the Institutional Review Board (IRB) and/or Animal Resource Facility are ultimately the responsibility of the research advisor, however, student participation provides a valuable learning experience.

-The MSR Proposal Research Advisor Form must be completed and signed by the Research Advisor, and included with the student's Proposal submission.
+The Advisor Proposal Review Form must be completed and signed by the Research Advisor, and included with the student's Proposal submission.

 Full-time employment during the summer may be supported by work-study funds or wage payroll from a sponsor's grant or department if the research supervisor is willing and able to do so.